pogobanane/hosthog/DESIGN.md

 - Done: has optional argument to allow other user sets
 - Done: keeps disk state about which mounts it has active
 - Done: has subcommand to unhog/release
-- unhogs automatically, once the exclusive claim expires
+- Done: unhogs automatically, once the exclusive claim expires

 Bind mounting vs re-linking AuthorizedKeysFiles: Moving important config files like that seems unsafe.
 Relinking them on nixos is bad, because config managers (like nixos) may not always overwrite such a change.
 Bind-mounting resets on reboot, ensuring we never by accitdent lock someone out permanently.